Cultural reproduction: Education as an agent

 Pierre Bourdieu's theory of cultural reproduction is concerned with the link between original class membership and ultimate class membership, and how this link is mediated by the education system.

 Bourdieu theorizes that what is taught to younger generations is dependent on the varying degrees of social, economic, and cultural capital.
+Bourdieu suggests that cultural capital is developed through socialization within the child's home, particularly through the influence and involvement of parents.
 Such cultures have gained cultural capital and are considered the dominant group among the rest.
 However, in order to acquire cultural capital one must undergo indiscernible learning and these cultural norms must be used in the earliest days of life.
 Through cultural reproduction, only those members of the dominant culture can acquire knowledge in relation to the way it is taught from within this cultural system.
 Therefore, those who are not members of the dominant culture are at a disadvantage to receive cultural information, and therefore will remain at a disadvantage.
-Capitalist societies depend on a stratified social system, where the working class has an education suited for manual labour: levelling out such inequalities would break down the system.
+Students who come from families with higher levels of education and high socioeconomic statuses may have advantages because they are often more familiar with the values and expectations of school and cultural mobility.
+Capitalist societies depend on a stratified social system, where the working class has an education suited for manual labour: leveling out such inequalities would break down the system.
 Therefore, schools in capitalist societies require a method of stratification, and often choose to do so in a way in which the dominant culture will not lose its hegemony.
 One method of maintaining this stratification is through cultural reproduction.

 According to Alice Sullivan (2001), the theory of cultural reproduction entails three fundamental propositions: